VadimG0/StockAnalyzer/README.md

 ### Type-Specific Considerations

 This project leverages historical stock price datasets, typically in CSV format, which include essential columns such as `Date` and `Adj Close`.
+The program was tested on Amazon, Google, and Netflix stock datasets retrieved from Kaggle.com.
 The algorithms employed for processing and analysis include:

 -   **Merge Sort**: For sorting the datasets efficiently.
 -   **Divide and Conquer Techniques**: Used in the `MaxSubarray` class to find maximum gains and losses in both 1D and 2D stock data.